 This method is used to gain estimates of the proportional cover of benthic community components.
 The method follows closely SOP Number 10 of the AIMS LTMP (Jonker et al., 2008).
-In short, digital photographs are taken at 50-centimetre intervals along each 20-metre transect.
+In short, digital photographs are taken at 50 centimetre intervals along each 20 metre transect.
 Estimation of cover of benthic community components is derived from the identification of the benthos lying beneath points overlaid onto these images.
-For the majority of hard and soft corals, at least genus level identification is achieved.
+For most hard and soft corals, genus level identification is achieved.
 The categories used for identification of benthos are listed in (Jonker et al. 2008), although additional genus level codes for some algae have since been added.
+In general, the MMP avoids the use of species level categorisations of the benthos as most species cannot be consistently identified for the transect photos.

 The primary difference in the application of the method in this project from that described in (Jonker et al. 2008) is in the sampling design.
-Sampling for this project is based on 20-metre transects, rather than 50-metre transects.
+Sampling for this project is based on 20 metre transects, rather than 50 metre transects.
 To compensate for transects being shorter than in the standard method, the density of frames per unit area of transect is doubled (images captured at 0.5 metre rather than at one-metre intervals).
 This alteration to the standard technique was adopted owing to the limited size of some of the reefs sampled.
-This modification in methodology of course does not apply to the sites monitored under the LTMP, which use the 50-metre transects and one image per metre.
+This modification in methodology of course does not apply to the sites monitored under the LTMP, which use the 50 metre transects and one image per metre described by Jonker et al. 2008).